The Dark Knight III: The Master Race: Issue #7

-The story continues with the GCPD led by Commissioner Ellen Yindel and Carrie Kelly cleaning up the city.
+The story continues with the GCPD led by Ellen Yindel and Carrie Kelly cleaning up the city.
 Yindel asks Carrie if what they fought for was worth it, since a lot of people died during the battle.
 Carrie responds by telling Yindel to fix the Bat-Signal so they can keep in touch.
 Meanwhile, the Kryptonians were able to regain their strength and Quar persuaded Lara Kent to capture her brother, Jonathan Kent, as their hostage.
 At Themyscira, Wonder Woman was able to sense the planned siege when she confronted Lara, who was attempting to kidnap Jonathan Kent.
 The Kryptonians realized that the Amazonians were just waiting for them, ready to attack.
 Meanwhile, the unknown location Superman went into is revealed to be the Lazarus Pit.
 Superman plunges Batman's body into the pit and Bruce Wayne comes out alive, physically younger, and in his prime once again.
 Bruce attacks Superman due to the effects of the pit, but Superman calms him down at the end.